drug-design/course/docs/chapters/3d-mimic-design-case-studies.md

 ### 3D Mimicry of FTI-276 and Reference Tetrapeptide
 *[nce]: New Chemical Entity: a compound not previously described.

-This view shows the 3D mimicry of the 2-phenyl-4-aminobenzoic acid analog (FTI-276, in yellow) with the crystal structure of the reference tetrapeptide.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-mimic-design-case-studies/3d-mimicry-fti-276-reference-tetrapeptide-5e30468d'><i class='fa fa-play' aria-hidden='true'></i></button>This view shows the 3D mimicry of the 2-phenyl-4-aminobenzoic acid analog (FTI-276, in yellow) with the crystal structure of the reference tetrapeptide.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[nce]: New Chemical Entity: a compound not previously described.